Stage 5

 - Make legally binding orders the institution must obey

-- Enforce data protection rights that the FOS may not fully apply
+- Enforce data protection rights that may go beyond an Ombudsman outcome

 What Court cannot do

-- Act for free — there are court fees (claimable if you win)
+- Act for free, there are court fees

-- Move quickly — court timelines can be months
+- Move quickly in every case, court timelines can be months

 - Provide the same informal process as the FOS